TeachmanLab/MTData/README.md

 Logging is done via the logging module.
 Configuration is through log.config.
 ALL temple and account information should configure via log.config.
 See comments for reminder.

+Bugs: MAKE SURE THAT YOU HAVE A "logs" FOLDER IN THE STORAGE PATH BEFORE YOU RUN THE PROGRAM.
+IT IS A STUPID BUG THAT I DON'T KNOW HOW TO FIX.

 ### Logging behaviors list below:

      A\ There are five level of logging information, from low to high in priority are: debug/info/warning/error/critical